 how christophe chemin helped prada explore the complexities of womanhood

-If Frédéric Sanchez's show soundtrack of PJ Harvey, Nico and Edith Piaf instantly helped set the mood in Milan, Chemin's whimsical world of mermaids, minstrels, metaphysics, mythology and more, was one to savour.
+If Frédéric Sanchez's show soundtrack of PJ Harvey, Nico, and Edith Piaf instantly helped set the mood in Milan, Chemin's whimsical world of mermaids, minstrels, metaphysics, mythology and more, was one to savor.
 Inviting us deeper into his doodled daydreams and cut and paste collages, the artist navigates us through the narrative.

-How did the collaboration evolve from the men's show to autumn/winter 16 womenswear?
+How did the collaboration evolve from the men's show to fall/winter 16 womenswear?

 Did the collaborative process with Miuccia and Fabio change at all?